javaguirre/ansible-drupal-dependencies-role/README.md

 ## Dependencies

-This role doesn't install Drupal nor Drush, there are other roles already doing that, you could use this role with those.
+This role doesn't install Drupal nor Drush, there are other roles already doing that, for example you could use geerlingguy's Ansible modules for that purpose:

+- [Drupal][drupal]
+- [Drush][drush]

 ## Variables